Continous-Collision-Detection/Continous-Collision-Detection.github.io/docs/index.md

 ## Acknowledgments

-This work was partially supported by the NSF CAREER award under Grant No. 1652515, the NSF grants OAC-1835712, OIA-1937043, CHS-1908767, CHS-1901091, National Key Research and Development Program of China No. 2018YFB1107402, EU ERC Advanced Grant CHANGE No. 694515, a gift from Adobe Research, a gift from nTopology, and a gift from Advanced Micro Devices, Inc.
+This work was partially supported by the NSF CAREER award under Grant No. 1652515, the NSF grants OAC-1835712, OIA-1937043, CHS-1908767, CHS-1901091, National Key Research and Development Program of China No. 2020YFA0713700, EU ERC Advanced Grant CHANGE No. 694515, a Sloan Fellowship, a gift from Adobe Research, a gift from nTopology, and a gift from Advanced Micro Devices, Inc.